 |Other types||TYPE_ERROR||Not supported, no conversion provided.|

-Note: BLOB is currently not converted until a TYPE_BIN type is added to CONNECT.
-However, the SKIP option also applies to BLOB columns.
+Note: BLOB is currently not converted by default until a TYPE_BIN type is added to CONNECT.
+However, the FORCE option (from Connect 1.06.006) can be specified for blob columns containing text and the SKIP option also applies to ODBC BLOB columns.

 ODBC SQL types are converted as: